leanderloew/Pytorch-OCR-Fully-Convolutional/README.md

 Initial parameters, that usually work fine:
 - Start without image augmentations
--Use a Learning rate of 5e-5
+- Use a Learning rate of 5e-5
--use a network with 8 layers and 64 units also 0.5 and 0.2  droppout
+- use a network with 8 layers and 64 units also 0.5 and 0.2  droppout